 V. Additional Information

-1. For current Penn Law 1L students:
+1. For current Penn Carey Law 1L students:

-Please contact Amanda Aronoff, , via email at aramanda@law.upenn.edu to have a copy of your law school application (with transcripts with but without letters of recommendation) sent to Michael Alexo at Lauder.
+Please contact Amanda Aronoff, Managing Director of Cross-Disciplinary Programs, via email at aramanda@law.upenn.edu to have a copy of your law school application (with transcripts with but without letters of recommendation) sent to Michael Alexo at Lauder.
 Provide Lauder with a copy of your first semester grades when they become available.

 The final deadline for 1L students is March 1.
 Application decisions for 1L students are rolling so you may apply at any time prior to March 1.
 Note that the Lauder program begins the first week of May.
 Please contact Michael Alexo at malexo@wharton.upenn.edu with questions.

-2. For those applying to Penn Law and Lauder simultaneously
+2. For those applying to Penn Carey Law and Lauder simultaneously

-Please contact , , via email at to request a copy of your law school application and CAS report (with transcripts but without letters of recommendation) sent to Michael Alexo at Lauder.
+Please contact Stephanie Thistle, Director of Recruiting, via email at sthistle@law.upenn.edu to request a copy of your law school application and CAS report (with transcripts but without letters of recommendation) sent to Michael Alexo at Lauder.

 The final deadline for joint applicants is March 1.
-A decision on your Lauder application can only be rendered after an admissions offer from Penn Law on your JD application.
+A decision on your Lauder application can only be rendered after an admissions offer from Penn Carey Law on your JD application.

 Note that the Lauder program begins the first week of May.
 Please contact Michael Alexo at malexo@wharton.upenn.edu with questions with questions.